guillerp8/node-steamidfinder/README.md

 # get-steam-user

 retrieves a list of steam users and their steam ids from the local machine. perfect for desktop apps looking to get information about a steam user.
+Edit by Guillerp using regedit to find the correct path.

 # 💿 Installation